The Lunch ProEst. 2020 · The Lunch Pro since 2023

 What are the best Passover foods for someone with diabetes?

-For those managing diabetes, focus on lean proteins, non-starchy vegetables, and sugar-free desserts made with Passover-approved sweeteners like stevia or monk fruit.
-Limit matzah and sweet wines to small portions and track carbohydrates closely during the Seder and holiday week.
+Focus on lean proteins, non-starchy vegetables, and sugar-free desserts made with Passover-approved sweeteners like stevia or monk fruit.
+Limit matzah and sweet wines to small portions and track carbohydrates closely during the Seder and through the holiday week.
+These choices are designed to be blood-sugar-friendly without giving up tradition.

 🍽️ You Might Also Like